This mandarin orange cake is a citrusy moist yellow cake draped in a fruity topping, making a delightful treat for spring and summertime!

 - 4 eggs

 - 1 (11 ounce) can mandarin orange segments with juice

 - 1 (8 ounce) container frozen whipped topping, thawed ( I used fat free)

 - 1 (20 ounce) can crushed pineapple with juice

 - 1 (3.5 ounce) package instant vanilla pudding mix

 - Pre-heat oven to 350 degrees.
-Grease and flour two 8 inch 9 inch cake pans.
+Grease and flour two 8 inch or two 9 inch cake pans.

 - In a large bowl, combine cake mix, eggs, oil, mandarin oranges with juice, and orange extract.
 Beat until smooth.
 Pour batter into prepared pans.

 - Bake in pre-heated oven for 35-40 minutes, or until a toothpick inserted into the middle of the cake comes out clean.
 Allow to cool completely on a wire rack.